Pea protein: Dry fractionation method

 The dry fractionation method is used to produce pea protein concentrates.
 It involves dry milling technology; a traditional mechanical process used to reduce the particle size of split or whole peas into coarse or fine flours.
 The outer shell of the pea is first dehulled, which is then milled via impact or jet milling to produce a flour.
 This process relies on differential particle size and density within the milled flour.
 Once milled, air classification is used, to separate the smaller protein-rich fragments from larger starch-rich granules or fibre-rich particles.
 During this process, an air flow fluidizes the milled flour in a separation chamber.
 A classifier wheel submerged in the bed selects the small particles and allows these to form the fine fraction.
 Larger particles are rejected by the classifier wheel, leave the chamber at the bottom, and make up the coarse fraction.
 Dry fractionation is a more sustainable method of processing as it does not require the use of water and energy is not required to dry the protein.

 As food

-Nutrition

-The health benefits derived from pea protein are mainly from the concentration and properties of starch, protein, fibre, vitamins, minerals and phytochemicals in peas.

-Pea protein is high in fibre, which aids in mediating glycaemic response, and is able to help prevent cardiovascular disease and reduce blood pressure by decreasing the levels of cholesterol and post-brandial triglyceride in humans.
-Due to its high fibre content, pea protein has a 94% rate of digestibility, which minimises stomach and gastrointestinal digestion issues, such as flatulence, and discomfort from bloating.
-Its starch content also aids digestibility as it is attributed to the nonavailability to amylases of starch granules enclosed in intact cell wall structures, the presence of anti-nutrients such as amylase inhibitors, phytates and phenolics.

-Pea proteins also contain high levels of folate.
-This can help increase dietary folate levels, which is beneficial for people with anaemia and neural tube defects.

-Muscle mass

-Pea protein can be used as a protein supplement to increase muscle mass.
-Increasing protein intake creates a positive acute postprandial muscle protein synthesis response and may create a positive long-term improvement in lean mass.
-Pea proteins also contain branched-chain amino acids (BCAAs) leucine, isoleucine, and valine, which helps to promote muscle growth.

-Weight loss

-The appetite-suppressing effects of peas may be related to high amounts of protein and dietary fibre, which may delay gastric emptying, attenuate glucose absorption and concentration and stimulate the release of appetite-regulating hormones.
+Pea protein concentrates contain the branched-chain amino acids leucine, isoleucine, and valine.